EarthEdSTEM/earthed-iot-programs-tutorials/T_OLED.md

 ## Step 6 Initialise the OLED Display
 Coding: Initialise the OLED display
 --------------------------
-Before it can be used, OLED needs to be initialised - the software needs to be told that it is there.<br>
+Before it can be used, the OLED needs to be initialised - the software needs to be told that it is there.<br>
 1. Go to the ``||OLED||`` menu and drag the ``||OLED: Initialise||`` block into the Start block.

 ```blocks